rwxrob/zet/1708/README.md

-# I'm an "old beaded man that makes oldware in Go"
+# Rust ageist fuck calls me "old beaded man that makes oldware in Go"

 > listen get your own info, I don't want to argue with an old bearded man that
 > lives in his parents basement and making his oldware in Go.